 Definition

-Start with the plain-English meaning, common examples, and why the term is not the same as AI productivity.
+Start with the plain-English definition, common examples, and why the term is not the same as AI productivity.

 These are the pages meant to rank beyond the weekly news cycle: cost governance, agent token burn, model routing, AI productivity metrics, Claude Code, OpenRouter, AI FinOps, and observability.